PranavRamesh1234/react-chess/README.md

 * Run the server with ```npm start``` (Note this will package all the js files with browserify first)

 # Future Features
- - Accounts
+ - Accounts.
- - Overlays
+ - Overlays.
- - Redesign for home page and room page
+ - Redesign for home page and room page.
- - Display current rooms on homepage
+ - Display current rooms on homepage.
- - Optimistic updates to make game feel faster
+ - Optimistic updates to make game feel faster.